shikhar0507/backend-cloud-functions/docs/Endpoints/activities/create.md

 ## Minimal request body

-Here's an example of the the least amount of fields that you can use to create an activity.
+Here's an example of the least amount of fields that you can use to create an activity.

 ```json
     "template": "plan",